Urfa: Kızılkoyun necropolis

 Just to the east of the Haleplibahçe museum complex is the Kızıllkoyun necropolis, where at least 75 rock-cut cave tombs were carved into a limestone ridge during the Roman period, in the 3rd and 4th centuries.
 The tombs vary in size and design based on the socioeconomic status of their occupants, ranging from one to three rooms and some having special front entrances.
 Some of the tombs were also decorated with statues and mosaics.

-In the 1970s, the Kızılkoyun area became occupied by informal squatter housing, which was later legitmized through construction amnesty in the 1980s.
+In the 1970s, the Kızılkoyun area became occupied by informal squatter housing, which was later legitimized through construction amnesty in the 1980s.
 Nearby sites were designated as protected monuments, but the Kızılkoyun necropolis was not designated as anything until 2008 when it was declared as a second-degree archaeological site.
 In 2012, the necropolis was officially registered as the Yenimahalle Urban Archaeological Site, and 387 houses and workplaces on the premises were demolished.
 A new landscaping project was commenced in 2015.

-Ulu Cami

-The 12th-century Ulu Cami, or congregational mosque, was probably built on the site of an earlier Christian church, in this case possibly one dedicated to St. Stephen.
-The exact circumstances of the mosque's foundation are unknown — it may represent an expansion of an earlier mosque, or it may have been a new mosque foundation.
-The courtyard's west and east walls contain some ancient masonry.
-Several arches on the north wall were either part of an arcade in the old church or part of an associated building.
-The Ulu Cami is located on Divan Caddesi.

-The courtyard itself is unusually elongated north-south.
-The main prayer hall is on the south side of the complex, while the minaret is at the northeast corner.
-A medrese is in the southeast corner, unusually projecting outward.
-The courtyard itself is slightly elevated and has two cemetery areas, both shaded by cypress trees.

-The main prayer hall was probably built sometime after Nur ad-Din Zengi captured the city in 1146.
-It was later renovated in 1779.
-The interior consists of three long east-west aisles separated by low, thick columns.
-Each aisle has cross-vaulted ceilings.
-The mihrab and the dome above it are slightly off-center.
-The whole north face of the structure is fronted by a portico, which is possibly a later addition to the structure.
-Its ceiling is also cross-vaulted; the supporting columns are irregularly spaced.